Sourcing Zhenjiang Vinegar (Chinkiang Vinegar)

 As with other artisan Chinese products, we do not get the long-aged, top-of-the-line vinegars in the U.S. However, over the past couple of years premium, three-year-aged and six-year-aged Hengshun vinegar has appeared on our shores.
-And as of December 2016, we are selling the six-year-old version in our Sichuan Specialty Food Shop.
+And as of December 2016, we are selling the six-year-old version in The Mala Market.
 It’s darker, fuller-bodied and more natural tasting than the younger Zhenjiang vinegar.

 Black vinegar is truly irreplaceable in Sichuan cuisine, though Sichuanese normally use their own famous black vinegar, Baoning.
 In fact, on a recent Chengdu trip I saw not even one bottle of Zhenjiang vinegar, the supermarket shelves being crowded with local vinegars.
 Baoning is also becoming more frequently available in the U.S. Almost every cold noodle dish in Sichuan will have black vinegar in the sauce, and any dish that leans toward sweet and sour, such as “yu xiang” dishes, relies on black vinegar for the sour note.
 The exception is dishes that need to remain light colored, for which white rice vinegar will be used.